-NMR requires an ASCII input file and a TAPE21 result file from an ADF calculation on the molecule to be analyzed.
-The ADF result file must be present with name TAPE21 in the directory where you execute NMR.
+NMR requires an ASCII input file and TAPE21 and TAPE10 result files from an ADF calculation on the molecule to be analyzed.
+The ADF result files TAPE21 and TAPE10 must be present with names TAPE21 and TAPE10 in the directory where you execute NMR.
+Use the keywords SAVE TAPE10 in the adf calculation in order to obtain a TAPE10 result file.